Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Nationalism in India

 Class 10 History Chapter 2 Previous Year Questions - Nationalism in India View Answer

-Ans: The Civil Disobedience Movement was triggered by several causes.
-Two of these causes are:
+Ans: The Civil Disobedience Movement was sparked by several key events.

-• The constitution of the Simon Commission with no Indian representation.
-This was seen as a direct insult to the Indian people and their demands for self-governance.
+• Simon Commission: The formation of the Simon Commission, which had no Indian members, was seen as a direct insult to the Indian people and their aspirations for self-governance.

 Q9: "Mahatma Gandhi launched a more broad-based movement in India by joining Khilafat Andolan."
 Explain the statement with any three arguments in the context of the Non-Cooperation Movement.
 (Term-ll, 2021-22)